 Smith Haughey Rice & Roegge

-The recent economic downturn and softening of the commercial real estate market have offered law firms, like other businesses, a unique opportunity to optimize space and reduce occupancy expenses.
-Smith Haughey Rice & Roegge’s Grand Rapids office is no exception.
-The 53-lawyer office will move this November into the city’s Flat Iron Building (a smaller version of its New York City namesake, but with a similar triangular shape and prominent corner location) on Monroe Center, in the center of downtown.
+The office made the move in November on 2011 into the city’s Flat Iron Building (a smaller version of its New York City namesake, but with a similar triangular shape and prominent corner location) on Monroe Center, in the center of downtown.

 Committed to Downtown Grand Rapids

-Smith Haughey is pleased to make a strong commitment to downtown Grand Rapids, historic preservation and sustainability, while reducing expenses at the same time.
-The office build-out will combine contemporary, modern design, furnishings and lighting, with the exposed brick and timbers of the old building.
-The resulting loft-style workspace will be a major change from the more conventional office space the firm occupies currently in Grand Rapids.
+Smith Haughey was and continues to be pleased to make a strong commitment to downtown Grand Rapids, historic preservation and sustainability, while reducing expenses at the same time.
+The office build-out combined contemporary, modern design, furnishings and lighting, with the exposed brick and timbers of the old building.
+The resulting loft-style work space is a major change from the more conventional office space the firm occupies currently in Grand Rapids.

 The Evolution of the Practice of Law